Ginnie Sebastian Storage: Daughters of the American Revolution

 Storage is a member of the Washington-Lewis Chapter of the National Society Daughters of the American Revolution.
-She was installed as the Virginia State Regent of the Daughters of the American Revolution on June 30, 2013, during the national society's 122th Continental Congress.
+She was installed as the Virginia State Regent of the Daughters of the American Revolution on June 30, 2013, during the national society's 122nd Continental Congress.
 She presided at the 2013 Board of Management Meeting on July 27, 2013 at the Kirkley Hotel and Conference Center in Lynchburg, Virginia.
 As state regent, she launched a state project aiding the non-profit George Washington Foundation for the construction of their replica of the 1740 George Washington House at Ferry Farm.
 Her state administration raised over $350,000 to underwrite a room on the first floor of the 1740 Washington Home's replica on Ferry Farm and committed over $50,000 to preserving Virginia records.

 She served as the Organizing Secretary General for the national society under the administration of President General Denise Doring VanBuren.
 She later served as the organizations First Vice President General during the administration of President General Pamela Rouse Wright.
 In March 2025, she spoke at the ribbon cutting for the reopening of the Marian Anderson Museum in Philadelphia.

 On June 29, 2025, Storage succeeded Wright as the 47th President General of the Daughters of the American Revolution during the 134th Continental Congress at DAR Constitution Hall in Washington, D.C.
 In her role as president general, Storage serves on the board of directors of the National First Ladies Day Commission and as an advisor to the Women's Suffrage National Monument Foundation.
 In September 2025, Storage hosted Queen Sofía of Spain at DAR Constitution Hall for the Spain and the Birth of American Democracy history symposium, an event held in partnership with the Queen Sofía Spanish Institute as part of the celebrations for the United States Semiquincentennial.
 In October 2025, Storage presented Anne, Princess Royal with a commemorative bowl at Westminster Abbey during the 100th anniversary celebration of the Walter Hines Page Chapter NSDAR in the United Kingdom.

+In February 2026, Storage served as a Grand Marshall of the George Washington Birthday Parade in Old Town Alexandria, alongside Sons of the American Revolution President General Michael Elston.

+In August 2026, Storage was named in Forbes 50 Over 50 List for her work in the DAR to identify more women of color and Indigenous women who contributed toward American independence.